Lending Protocol Facilitator

 Last updated

-Hatom’s Lending Protocol is an over-collateralized lending protocol deployed on the MultiversX blockchain.
+is an over-collateralized lending protocol deployed on the blockchain.
 Users can either supply or borrow whitelisted assets by interacting with the corresponding money market smart contract.
 Suppliers earn interest on their deposits by receiving a share of the interest borrowers pay.
 On the other hand, borrowers can access liquidity without selling their holdings.

-The Lending Protocol will be extended by adding the new USH Money Market.
+The will be extended by adding the new USH Money Market.
 This money market will work differently than any other money market with details provided in the following subsections.

 The underlying idea behind the different sets of collateral factors is to disincentivize users to back their USH borrows with certain assets without having to decrease the default borrowing power.